-June: Stacy and Witbeck, Inc. work is currently on hold awaiting completion of City of Palo Alto work that is a predecessor to JPB work.
+July: Stacy and Witbeck, Inc. work is currently on hold awaiting completion of City of Palo Alto work that is a predecessor to JPB work.
 CM Team is holding progress meetings as needed during this delay.
-Ongoing bi-weekly progress meetings being held with TASI for signal construction scope.
+A meeting was held with the city of Palo Alto and the contractor, and a plan was agreed to that Palo Alto will do some of the sidewalk work to allow Stacy Witbeck to perform their work.